NrsSystems/docs/general-ops/action-plans.md

 _Hold State (ms):_ Select the number of milliseconds the state should remain in its new setting before reverting back to the previous state.
 This option only appears if the **Temporary State Change** check box is selected.

 ### Control VapeDetect Relay
+If you have an XSPONSE VapeDetect sensor associated with your account, you can use this action to switch the sensor on or off automatically on a schedule or in response to other events such as an XSPONSE button being pressed.

 _Device:_ Select a device from the list.

 _State:_ Select whether the relay should turn on or off when the action happens.